okken/talks/presentation.md

     assert triangle_type(a, b, c) == expected
 ```
 ???
+* the third method is pytest_generate_tests
 * very similar to fixture parametrization
-* here I'm using a fixed list
+* here I'm using the same fixed list, many_triangles
-* this hook has access to other things like command line arguments, so
+* howerver, this hook has access to other things like command line arguments, so
   you do have an opportunity to build up the parametrization list
   during runtime.
 ---